 The Second World War’s resistance hero, a man named Josip Broz who would later become known as Tito, proceeded with the second unification of the South Slavic nations which induced the creation of the Socialist Federal Republic of Yugoslavia, in 1944.

 The SFR of Yugoslavia became a prosperous country by adopting a very unique and independent socialist model and Belgrade was transformed into its vibrant and influential capital.

-The end of the Balkan wars did not stabilize peace between Serbia and Kosovo, the 1999 Kosovo War isolated Serbia on the global stage, leading to NATO bombings of strategic sites in the Serbian capital.
-Remnants of those bombings are still very visible today and make some avenues in Belgrade look like war museums.
+The end of the Balkan Wars did not stabilize peace between Serbia and Kosovo, the 1999 Kosovo War isolated Serbia on the global stage, leading to NATO bombings of strategic sites in the Serbian capital.
+Remnants of these bombings are still very visible today and make some avenues in Belgrade look like war museums.